Lake side cabin rentals in Lake Lure

 Nestled at the base of the Blue Ridge Mountains in the heart of Hickory Nut Gorge, Lake Lure is a charming small town with stunning mountain views and a crystal-clear lake from which it takes its name.
 It’s known in popular culture as a filming location for cult classics, but it’s hardly a touristy stop-over.
 Less than an hour southeast of Asheville, Lake Lure is one of western North Carolina’s top destinations for outdoor recreation, thanks to its long bays, vast stretches of water, and a beautiful backdrop of mountain scenery.
 From hiking to birding, summer fishing to winter skiing, the area draws visitors seeking to soak in the beauty of nature from a cozy lakefront home base.

-What are the top things to do in Lake Lure?
+Top things to do in Lake Lure

 Chimney Rock State Park